duleorlovic/trk-rails-forms/hotwired-turbo-frames-and-streams.md

 </head>
 ```

-After a POST form submittion, server should return 303 redirect response which
+After a POST form submittion, server should return 30x redirect response which
 Turbo will follow and render its content.
+But if there is a second redirect,
+turbo will not follow it.
-It can not render 200 response after
+It can not render 200 response after POST request because browsers have built-in
-POST request because browsers have built-in behavior 'Are you sure you want to
+behavior 'Are you sure you want to submit this form again'.
-submit this form again'.
-4xx and 5xx are rendered so we can show validation
+4xx and 5xx are rendered so we can show validation errors.
-errors.

 # Turbo Frames